pratheepknadar/My-Web-Search-Engine-Lite/READme.md

 2. **Indexer:** Parses raw text and builds a local inverted index.
 3. **Search Engine:** Executes keyword matching and relevancy ranking.
 4. **Web UI:** A clean Flask-based front-end for user interaction.

+## 🛠 Project Structure Explained
+run.py: The entry point.
+It triggers the downloader and feeds data into the indexer.

+src/downloader.py: Handles the HTTP stream from Common Crawl.

+src/indexer.py: Creates the SQLite FTS5 tables and saves the text.

+src/engine.py: Contains the logic for BM25 ranking and keyword matching.

+src/web_ui.py: The Flask application that renders the search bar.